 It all started back in 1999 when a UK based software company emerged from the depths of the internet.
 The company went by the name Fotango.

 Fotango was a photo application that had a rich set of features.
 Its business niche was at the intersection of photo processing and online photo sharing and storage.
 Fotango visitors would register with the platform and login to request a prepaid postage envelope.
-They would seal raw photo strips into the envelope and mail them to Fotango for processing.
+They would put raw photo strips into the envelope and mail them to Fotango for processing.
 Fotango would create physical prints from those photo strips and send those prints back to the user while storing digital copies on the platform.
-The user could view and share the digital copies in their Fotango account.
+The user could view those digital copies in their Fotango account and even share them online.

 In the year 2000, the dot-com bubble prompted large companies to expand to the digital space.
-Cannon was shopping around for a company that it could acquire to achieve just that.
-When they learned about Fotango and Fotango's market position and trajectory, they decided to buy them out.
+Cannon was shopping around for a company to acquire to help its expansion.
+When they learned about Fotango and Fotango's market position and trajectory, they decided to buy them.
 By 2002 Fotango became Canons child company.

 Zimki's backend abstraction became an attractive feature to their target audience and made it the go-to solution to get applications off the ground without incurring substantial development costs.
-The platform provided so much abstraction that programmers could launch an application in just a few hours instead of days saving companies a lot of development cost.
-The platform also became the first of its kind to implement a novel pay per usage payment model.
+The platform provided so much abstraction that programmers could launch an application in just a few hours instead of days.
+The platform also became the first of its kind to implement elastic pay per usage payment model.
 Zimki customers would only pay for the resources their application would consume.
 There were three pricing meters:

 - Operations in the virtual machine